Bengali Hindu wedding: Gaye Holud

-Gaye Holud (গায়ে হলুদ), meaning "applying turmeric to the body", is a traditional Bengali pre-wedding ritual where the groom's family, without the groom, visits the bride's house on the morning of the ceremony to celebrate and perform the turmeric function.
+Gaye Holud (গায়ে হলুদ), meaning "applying turmeric to the body", is a traditional Bengali pre-wedding ritual where the groom's family, without the groom, visits the bride's house on the morning of the ceremony to celebrate and perform the turmeric ceremony.
 Both the bride's and groom's families apply turmeric paste during their respective Gaye Holud ceremonies on the wedding day.
-This tradition symbolizes purification and marks the beginning of their new journey together.
+This tradition symbolises purification and marks the beginning of their new journey together.